Skip to main content

 })

-When the goal is to incorporate a property or two from the associated model, a delegatedAttribute may be a simpler approach than creating a new named serializer.
+When you only need a property or two from an association, a delegatedAttribute is usually simpler than creating a new named serializer just to flatten it.

 const places = await Place.preloadFor('forGuests').all()